My Jaw Clicks and My Teeth Hurt When I Wake Up - What's Wrong? product guide

 For some patients, this is appropriate.
 But for the majority of bruxism patients - particularly those whose muscles are actually underworked and in a protective spasm rather than chronically overloaded - Botox is counterproductive.
 It weakens already-compromised muscles and can worsen the underlying pattern.

 The only way to know which category you're in is to measure the muscle activity directly.
 Smile Solutions uses Myowise surface EMG (electromyography) to measure the electrical activity in your jaw muscles at rest and during function.
-This data, combined with bite force measurement and digital occlusal analysis, gives a precise picture of what your muscles are actually doing.
+This data, combined with Innobyte bite force measurement and iTero occlusal heat mapping analysis, gives a precise picture of what your muscles are actually doing.

 If the EMG confirms muscle hyperactivity consistent with overworked muscles, Botox may be part of the treatment plan.
 If it shows underworked or dysregulated muscles - as it does in most cases - the treatment involves targeted exercise and neuromuscular rehabilitation, not injection.